bra1nDump/ai-task-vscode/docs/multi-file-edit-mvp.md

 - Generate a diff in a smart way to make the changes to the input files
 - Apply the changes (keep the bread)

+# Next milestones
+- Try to replace continue on the current project
+- Automatically fix compilation errors

 # Next up
-- Collect logs on tool execution - this is so I know what prompts work and what don't
-- Bread escaping is still broken - prompts still have @bread in them, need to parametrize that
+- Do streaming of the response
+  - Start with at least applying to one file at a time
+  - Fixed issue where multiple edits to the same file will shift the content.
+I think a simple fix would be to perform a batch edit for all changes.
+This way VSCode will already shift the ranges accordingly.
+- Instead of reading from the file system read from opening a document
+- Run on double enter

+# Done

-## Overcoming dynamic target range + target replacement issues
+# Overcoming dynamic target range + target replacement issues
 - Split the multi file edit task into two separate tasks
   - Find the target range
     - Give the same file context, but augment each line with the line number